Michael Myers (Halloween): The Thorn timeline

+The H20 timeline

-Ignoring the events of the previous three films, Halloween H20: 20 Years Later establishes that Michael has been missing since the hospital explosion twenty years ago.
+Halloween H20: 20 Years Later establishes a new timeline ignoring the events of the previous three "Thorn" films.
+In this particular film, Michael has been missing since the hospital explosion twenty years ago.
 Laurie Strode has faked her death and gone into hiding in California under an assumed name.
 She is the headmistress of a private boarding school and has a teenage son named John.
 Michael tracks them down and murders John's friends.
 After getting her son to safety, Laurie decides to face Michael and ultimately decapitates him.
 Halloween: Resurrection, which picks up three years after H20, retcons Michael's death, establishing that the man Laurie decapitated was a paramedic whom Michael had attacked and swapped clothes with before escaping.
 Michael tracks down an institutionalized Laurie and kills her.
 He returns to Haddonfield, where one year later, he kills a group of college students filming an internet reality show inside his childhood home.
 Contestant Sara Moyer and show producer Freddie Harris escape after electrocuting Michael.
 Michael's body and the bodies of his victims are then taken to the morgue.
 As the medical examiner begins to inspect Michael's body, he awakens.